sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Streamlining change approval](https://cloud.google.com/solutions/devops/devops-process-streamlining-change-approval)*

 ### Section 7.
 CUSTOMER FEEDBACK AND WORK VISIBILITY

+*Description: Drive better organizational outcomes by gathering customer feedback and incorporating it into product and feature design.
+Understand and visualize the flow of work from idea to customer outcome in order to drive higher performance.*

 Please rate how strongly you agree or disagree with the following statements.
 On my team: